Azure/azure-workload-identity/docs/book/src/topics/azwi/serviceaccount-delete.md

 </details>

-## Invokes a single phase of the delete workflow
+## Invoke a single phase of the delete workflow

-To Invokes a single phase of the delete workflow:
+To invoke a single phase of the delete workflow:

 ```
-azwi sa create phase <phase name>
+azwi sa delete phase <phase name>
 ```